bitfocus/companion-module-axeltechnology-xplayout/companion/HELP.md

-## Your module
+## AxelTechnology xplayout module

-Write some help for your users here!
+AxelTechnology module for performing TCP and UDP requests to xplayout ecosystem

+**Available commands in this module**

+* Send TCP
+* Send UDP